endymion1818/deliciousreverie/content/post/maintaining-a-legacy-php-codebase.md

 I poked around the code until I found that actually there was an old .git directory that took up a lot of space, as well as old zip files that had been left on the server, and over 500MB worth of audio files (their podcasts) and other content that I decided could be backed up another way.

-I then downloaded the root directory seperate from their blog (a WordPress multisite install), which became more manageable.
+I then downloaded the root directory separate from their blog (a WordPress multisite install), which became more manageable.

 Using Git submodules in a similar way, I was able to get 2 repos that I wasn't locked out of adding to or editing by BitBucket's 2GB limit.

 ## Task 3: Stripe Payments

-As I mentioned, this site was a legacy system, running PHP 5.3, and though we want to modernise it, this is part of seperate task.
+As I mentioned, this site was a legacy system, running PHP 5.3, and though we want to modernise it, this is part of separate task.
 For that reason, I elected not to use Composer or Autoloader on this fragile, live site, and instead to pull in the Stripe library manually.
 However I still located this in a `/vendor/` folder in the root directory so that it was hopefully obvious to others.

 The first step was to modify an existing page to add the Stripe payment, which I did by following along with the Stripe docs, which are amazingly clear and easy to follow.